yegor256/blog/_posts/2017/nov/2017-11-28-microtasking.md

 image: /images/2017/11/carlitos-way.jpg
 jb_picture:
   caption: Carlito's Way (1993) by Brian De Palma
+buffer:
+  - ""What are you doing now?"—when you hear this question from your boss, be aware: you're dealing with a micromanager"
+  - "The more aggressive you are, the higher the chances you win"
+  - "One of the key success factors for manageability is the famous 0/100 rule, which requires any task to be either \"in progress\" or \"complete.\" There can be nothing in the middle"
+  - "In our projects we break project scope into tasks of 30 minutes each.
+This may sound too extreme for you, but it works for us"
+  - "Money works.
+When tasks are very small, we can use good old dollar bills to motivate programmers.
+We can throw away literally all other instruments."
+  - "Most professional and self-motivated developers were enjoying micro-tasking, while their less mature and less skilled colleagues were finding it difficult to keep up."
 ---

 "What are you doing now?"&mdash;when you hear this question